jteerice/jteerice.github.io/_posts/2023-02-28-pwnable_kr-input2.md

         fclose(fp);
 ```

 The first line initializes a string to the required data.
-Then, we open the file ```\x0a``` in write mode and write the string we initialized earlier to the file.
+Then we open the file ```\x0a``` in write mode and write the string we initialized earlier to the file.
 Finally, we close the file.

 Another stage complete.
 ```